Customs and tax refunds

 Unique in Europe, this new service - known by its French acronym PABLO (programme for processing tax refund slips by optical scanning) – has been introduced to make it quicker and easier for travellers to claim tax refunds before departure.

-Any passenger who has received tax refund slips with a bar-code and a Pablo logo, can validate them on one of the interactive Pablo stations, located in the check-in area of each terminal.
+Any passenger who has received tax refund slips with a bar-code and a Pablo logo, can validate them on one of the interactive Pablo stations, located in the arrivals of each terminal.

 Who is eligible ?